Use the Filemenu to open or close a file. After the file has been opened,

 Some statistical info about a signal can be found in the Signalproperties.

-and clicking on the "Statistics" button.
 It will show the number of samples showed on the screen, the sum, mean, RMS (root mean square), and MRS

 (mean root square i.e average of rectified values) value of the samples showed on the screen.